 Move the chiles to a paper bag or a large bowl that you can cover.
-Let them steam for a while, then peel and seed.
+Let them steam for 30 minutes or so, then peel and seed.

 Now move them to a smoker for a couple hours.
 What wood?
 Mesquite is an obvious choice, but anything will do, really.

 Once the jalapenos are smoked, to preserve them you dredge the peppers in vinegar, salt them well and pack into a glass jar.
 Cover them completely with olive oil and they will keep in the fridge for almost a year, although they soften over time.

 It’s jalapeno season, folks.
 Make these and eat some.
 I’d bet money that if you do, you’ll want to put up a few quarts for winter.